-Part 3 - Staffing in care services Section 6 - Duty on care service providers to ensure appropriate staffing
+Part 3 - Staffing in Care Services Section 6 - Duty on Care Service Providers to Ensure Appropriate Staffing

-- 29. This section restates in primary legislation the existing duty on care service providers in regulation 15 of the 2011 Regulations, which were made under the power in section 78 of the 2010 Act for the Scottish Ministers to impose appropriate requirements on care services.
-Section 6(1) places a duty on a person who provides a care service to ensure that they have a sufficient number of qualified and competent individuals working in their service to be able to provide care that ensures, at all times, both the health, wellbeing and safety of their service users and the provision of high quality care. - 30.
-Subsection (2) then lists the factors which providers must have regard to in ensuring they have the appropriate number of staff to achieve those aims.
+52. This section restates in primary legislation the existing duty on care service providers in regulation 15 of the 2011 Regulations, which were made under the power in section 78 of the 2010 Act for the Scottish Ministers to impose appropriate requirements on care services.
+Section 6(1) places a duty on a person who provides a care service to ensure that they have a sufficient number of qualified and competent individuals working in their service to be able to provide safe and high quality care that ensures, at all times, both the health, wellbeing and safety of their service users and staff.

+53. Subsection (2) then lists the factors which providers must have regard to in ensuring they have the appropriate number of staff to achieve those aims.
 These criteria are also relevant for SCSWIS in its enforcement and inspection role under sections 59 to 74 of the 2010 Act, and ultimately for the courts (given the potential for care services to appeal to the sheriff under section 75 of the 2010 Act).

-Section 7 - Training of staff
+Section 7 - Training of Staff

-- 31. Subsection (1) replicates a further aspect of regulation 15 of the 2011 Regulations, setting out that a care service provider must ensure staff have received appropriate training for their role, as well as providing assistance to employees to obtain relevant qualifications.
-This includes providing time off work. - 32.
-Subsection (2) provides that the training duty in subsection (1) includes the use of any staffing method prescribed by the Scottish Ministers under the new section 82B power inserted into the 2010 Act by section 10 of the Bill.
+54. Subsection (1) replicates a further aspect of regulation 15 of the 2011 Regulations, setting out that a care service provider must ensure staff have received appropriate training for their role, as well as providing assistance to employees to obtain relevant qualifications.
+This includes providing time off work.

+55. Subsection (2) provides that the training duty in subsection (1) includes the use of any staffing method prescribed by the Scottish Ministers under the new section 82B power inserted into the 2010 Act by section 10 of the Bill.

-Section 8 - Ministerial guidance on staffing
+Section 8 - Ministerial Guidance on Staffing

-33. This section allows the Scottish Ministers to publish guidance on carrying out duties introduced by the previous sections.
+56. This section allows the Scottish Ministers to publish guidance on carrying out the duties introduced by sections 3(1), 6 and 7.
 Before issuing guidance, the Scottish Ministers must consult the persons mentioned in subsection (2).
-Care service providers must have regard to any guidance issued when carrying out the duties introduced by sections 6 and 7 of the Bill: in other words they must follow such guidance unless they can show that it is reasonable in all the circumstances not to.
+Care service providers must have regard to any guidance issued when carrying out those duties: in other words they must follow such guidance unless they can show that it is reasonable in all the circumstances not to.

-Section 9 - Interpretation of sections 6 to 8
+Section 9 - Interpretation of Sections 6 To 8

-34. This section defines key terms for the purposes of the previous sections.
+57. This section defines key terms for the purposes of the previous sections.
 This includes a broad definition of "working in a care service" which includes working paid or unpaid, and working as a volunteer, since volunteers are used widely within the care sector.

-Section 10 - Functions of SCSWIS in relation to staffing methods
+Section 10 - Functions of SCSWIS In Relation to Staffing Methods

-- 35. Section 10 amends the 2010 Act by introducing powers for SCSWIS to develop staffing methods for use by those providing care home services for adults, in the first instance, but with the possibility of extension to other care services through future regulations under inserted section 82A(1)(b).
-If such methods are developed, SCSWIS may recommend them to the Scottish Ministers, who can, through separate regulations under inserted section 82B(1), mandate their use by care services. - 36.
-New section 82A(1) gives this statutory function to SCSWIS to develop staffing methods.
+58. Section 10 amends the 2010 Act by introducing powers for SCSWIS to develop staffing methods for use by those providing care home services for adults, in the first instance, but with the possibility of extension to other care services through future regulations under inserted section 82A(1)(b).
+If such methods are developed, SCSWIS may recommend them to the Scottish Ministers, who can, through separate regulations under inserted section 82B(1), mandate their use by care services.

+59. New section 82A(1) gives this statutory function to SCSWIS to develop staffing methods.
 In doing so, it must work together with the persons listed in subsection (2).
 In turn, in undertaking this collaborative development of staffing methods, subsection (3) provides that SCSWIS and the other persons listed in subsection (2) must have regard to any ministerial guidance on this section, and also have regard to the guiding principles for health and care staffing set out in section 1 of the Bill.
+Subsection (3A) requires that any guidance issued under subsection (3) is published.